ThomasJon196/quadcopter/README.md

 ## Next steps

-- Include safety switch & condition for disarming drone (Button and if-Case for angle)
+- Include safety condition for disarming drone (if-Case for angle)
-- Calibrate gyro on startup
-- Read/Write HC-05 (Bluetooth Module) for PID-Tuning
+- Read/Write HC-05 (Bluetooth Module) for PID-Tuning (maximal baud-rate for HC-05?)
 - PID Tuning **Fix quadcopter along 1 axis e.g. only pitch or roll** -> example:https://www.youtube.com/watch?v=yvame7QLWbo
   - Add a proportional control to improve the rise time
   - Add a derivative control to reduce the overshoot